hoseongseo/bluefox/README.md

 ICSL drone flight project team

 Codes are almost same with KumarRobotics'.
-This repo is just for saving.
+So, this repo is just for saving.

 ### Members ###
 + Hoseong Seo